dylanbeattie/dylanbeattie.net/_workshops/advanced-web-apps-aspnet.md

 This is a hands-on, interactive workshop: we'll be sharing code throughout using GitHub and VS LiveShare, you'll go home with a fully working copy of the sample application, and all the workshop code is published under the MIT license so you can use it for whatever you like.

-Application code is all built on .NET 10 using C# 14, so we can use new C# language features like primary constructors and collection expressions.

-You'll also get to learn about many of my favourite developer tools like zoxide, oh-my-posh, MailTrap, Papercut, Postman, and ngrok: they're not specific to .NET, but they do make building and testing .NET applications a lot easier.
+Application code is all built on .NET 10 using C# 14, so we can use all the latest C# language features, and you'll also get to learn about many of my favourite developer tools like zoxide, oh-my-posh, MailTrap, Papercut, Postman, and ngrok: they're not specific to .NET, but they do make building and testing .NET applications a lot easier.

 ### Testimonials